The following ordinances are those passed by the trustees, presented in summary language and in chronological order.

 [Sec.
 19] Forbids the carrying of open fire through streets or lots.

 [Sec.
 20] Forbids fireworks or the firing of guns within town limits.

 [Sec.
-21] Creates firewardens for each district and defines their duties.
+21] Creates firewardens for each district and defines its duties.

 [Sec.
-22] Forbids the stacking of hay in the area bordered by Washington, Canal, and Kinzie streets, and the lake.
+22] Forbids hay stacking in the area bordered by Washington, Canal, and Kinzie streets and the lake.

 [Sec.
 23] Sets penalties for the offenses against the foregoing ordinances.

 · An omnibus ordinance.